open/close all folders

 - Less thought is Dr. Destiny.
 He attacks people in their dreams, during which they can't wake, and the nightmares he puts them through will cause their heart-rate to accelerate until it works too hard gives out.
 He can do this from anywhere.
 So at the end of his first appearance, his fight with Batman leaves him catatonic, because if he's still around he do the same trick all over again from prison.

-- Tirek and Lavan of G1 qualify as well.
-Tirek was an extremely powerful demon who can corrupt anypony with the Rainbow of Darkness, and Lavan transformed into a powerful crystal form that unbalanced Pony Land.
-They are the two villains of G1 to die in the end, making My Little Pony one of the few TV cartoons in the 1980s to kill characters off.
+- Tirek is an extremely powerful demon who can corrupted transform people into monstrous servants with the Rainbow of Darkness, and sought to plunge the world in The Night That Never Ends; Lavan transformed into a powerful crystal form that unbalanced Pony Land.
+They are the only two villains of G1 to die in the end of their episodes, making My Little Pony one of the few TV cartoons in the 1980s to kill characters off.

 - One episode of Mega Man has Vile and Spark Mandrill from Mega Man X join forces with Wily.
+Luckily X himself shows up to even the odds but they are still outnumbered.
 They and X himself are from the future and are immune to everything Mega Man can throw at them.
-Luckily X himself shows up to even the odds but they are still outnumbered.
+Eventually X pushes Vile and Spark Mandrill back into the future, establishing status quo and hinting at a Mega Man X series in the works.